LokadithyaM/P1/Project_Journal.md

 added a databse checks are looking good now i can go ahead to develop the application in this increment now it looks like i would have to implement user aspects and how the landing page looks like etc eeha. still a bit rough flash images though so got to work on that gui to so.

+okay the first level building is done with some rough edges though now second stage plan ahs to thought out.